-With effect from 1 December 2020, there is no limit on the number of visas that may be issued annually.
+There is no limit on the number of visas that may be issued annually.

 Briefly, unless an individual satisfies personal criteria to qualify as being exceptionally talented, an entrepreneur or an investor in the United Kingdom, employees must be sponsored by an employer before they can obtain entry clearance and authority to work in the United Kingdom.
 An employer must have obtained a sponsorship licence from the Home Office before it can sponsor employees to work for it in the United Kingdom.
-The two principal visas available for both EEA and non-EEA nationals coming to the United Kingdom, which are issued under a points-based system, are known as Skilled Worker and Intra-Company Transfer (ICT).
+The two principal visas available for both European Economic Area and non-EEA nationals coming to the United Kingdom, which are issued under a points-based system, are known as Skilled Worker and Intra-Company Transfer (ICT).